MileHacker Logo

 Efficient Navigation

-• The best way to confirm bus stop locations and schedules is to ask locals, your hotel staff, or shopkeepers.
+• The best way to confirm bus stop spots and schedules is to ask locals, your hotel staff, or shopkeepers.

 • Buses may not have clear route signage.
-Always confirm with the driver that the bus is heading to your desired destination before boarding.
+Always confirm with the driver which means that the bus is heading to your wanted destination before getting on.

 • Have small bills or exact change ready.